-Philippa Lyon works in the field of applied drawing, and in the uses of drawing as a research method and she convenes the Drawing Research Interest Group (DRIG); more information can be found as to drawing research projects and activity by DRIG members, at the drawing space blog.
+Philippa Lyon works in the field of applied drawing and in the uses of drawing as a research method and she convenes the Drawing Research Interest Group (DRIG); more information can be found as to drawing research projects and activity by DRIG members, at the drawing space blog.
 Much of her drawing research project work has taken shape as part of her interest in arts/health research and research approaches.

 Philippa began her career in university administration and management.
 Having studied a part time MA in Twentieth Century English Literature, she decided to pursue a career in research.
 Her PhD thesis, Anthologies of British Second World War Poetry: A Literary and Cultural Analysis was awarded in 2005.
 Commissioned by Palgrave Macmillan, she wrote the genre study Twentieth-Century War Poetry: A Reader’s Guide to Essential Criticism (published 2005).